Alexander-Protasenya/Tulur.DataMappings/README.md

 Custom mapping rule is an ordinary method with signature `void MethodName(TypeA source, TypeB dest)`.

 ### Performance
 I had to completely refactor of FsMapper, because I had a lot of ideas to improve it.
-As a result I had manage to make code shorter and increase performance!
-I happy about it because FsMapper is fastest mapper which I saw.
+As a result I had manage to make code shorter and increase performance without any loss!
+I'm happy about it, because FsMapper is fastest mapper which I saw.
 It was fastest mapper :-)

 Original benchmark project from FsMapper is used.
 But version of .NET Core was updated to stable latest version; All NuGet dependencies were updated to latest.
 An updated benchmark is exist in this source code.